 "Work That Counts was a delight to read and offered fresh insights-and it applies to many of our most pressing challenges in healthcare today.
-Within days of completing the book, I was able to use those insights to make a critical decision, which will ultimately drive better healthcare solutions." -MARTIN RUBENSTEIN, M.D., Medical Director, University Medical Partners "Work That Counts delivers on Richard's extensive hands-on experience in a well-organized and clearly-written way that provides the kind of practical insights I could have used in the General Counsel's office at the Treasury Department." -STEPHEN LARSON, former Acting General Counsel, United States Treasury Department More praise for the training program Work That Counts-In and Across Teams® "Work That Counts-In and Across Teams is an impactful training program that transformed the way our leadership team conducts meetings.
+Within days of completing the book, I was able to use those insights to make a critical decision, which will ultimately drive better healthcare solutions."
+Martin Rubenstein, M.D., Medical Director, University Medical Partners "Work That Counts delivers on Richard's extensive hands-on experience in a well-organized and clearly-written way that provides the kind of practical insights I could have used in the General Counsel's office at the Treasury Department."
+Stephen Larson, former Acting General Counsel, United States Treasury Department More praise for the training program Work That Counts-In and Across Teams® "Work That Counts-In and Across Teams is an impactful training program that transformed the way our leadership team conducts meetings.
 Richard delivered a condensed version of the program on the first day of our leads offsite, and the next day we all saw each member using the skills, having their handout at their side, and putting aside their individual agendas for the good of the team.
 I was shocked and pleased to see the skills being put into place so rapidly after the workshop!
-Highly recommend this program!" -JEANNE TARI, Head of Content and Development Strategy, Facebook "The Work That Counts self-paced course helped me explore ways to leverage my impact as both a team leader and a team member.
+Highly recommend this program!" -Jeanne Tari, then Head of Content and Development Strategy, Facebook "The Work That Counts self-paced course helped me explore ways to leverage my impact as both a team leader and a team member.
 The course provides plenty of opportunities to apply the framework and skills to a real-world commitment throughout the session.
 As a result, I finished the course with a plan to turn my insights into actionable results."
-AVAILABLE NOW AMAZON
+Jeffrey Fanselow, formerly VP of Learning & Development, Viacom CBS, and Program Manager, VMware "Richard Lee's Work That Counts - In and Across Teams program provides a perfect framework to enable organizations to drive impact in and across teams with more aligned collaboration - especially in the new hybrid environment.
+Actionable, pragmatic, insightful, powerful, and scalable.
+Perfect timing for today's most pressing challenges."
+John Radford, of the Radford Survey fame, formerly Founder and Partner, Human Capital Systems, Aon "The Work That Counts model succinctly captures the most important elements to increase organizational impact.
+A must-read for executives and HR leaders - with a scalable program for an implementation that sticks." -Patty Woolcock, Executive Coach, Faculty Director CSHRP Program "My team and I got so much value from working with Richard and the content in Work That Counts - In and Across Teams.
+The approach was incredibly relevant to our daily challenges, and by the end of the program the changed behaviors on our team started driving real incremental impact for the business."
+Doug Fraser, then VP of Business Planning and Operations, Meta/Facebook, now VP of Business Planning and Operations, Snap AVAILABLE NOW AMAZON